MichaelXavier/vigilance/README.md

 HTTP POST.
 You can then configure notifications that will fire when a watch fails to check in.

+# Concepts
+A *watch* is a named task that you expect to happen periodically.
+Watches can be in several states:

+* *Active* - The clock is ticking but this watch has not yet triggered.
+* *Paused* - The clock is not ticking. **Watches start out in this state.**
+  That means that you must unpause the watch to start monitoring this.
+I thought about automatically unpausing on checkin but that would mean to pause notification you'd have to eliminate all checkins.
+* *Notifying* - The watch has failed to check in and will notify soon.
+* *Triggered* - The watch has failed to check in and has notified.
+It will not notify until it is dealt with, either by pausing, checkin in on removal.

+Watches are configured in the server's config file and/or via the REST API.
+The configuration file can be reloaded to account for changes in watches.

+Watches can be configured with multiple *notifications* to fire when the watch fails to check in.
+Right now the supported notification options are:

+* Email
+* HTTP POST

 # vigilance-server
 vigilance-server is the server component of vigilance.
 It is responsible for tracking what watches there are, their state, notifications, etc.